 Aaditya

-MarkitDown is a Microsoft open-source library that converts virtually any file format to Markdown — PDFs, DOCX, PPTX, XLSX, images, audio files, and even YouTube video metadata.
-It is distinct from LangChain document loaders: it produces structured Markdown output rather than raw text Document objects.
+MarkitDown is a Microsoft open-source library that converts almost any file format to Markdown.
+It handles PDFs, DOCX, PPTX, XLSX, images, audio files, and even YouTube video metadata.
+Unlike LangChain document loaders, it produces structured Markdown output rather than raw text Document objects.

 Install: pip install markitdown